evercoinx/meme-tools/README.md

 # Token Launch Plan

-1. Run `yarn setenv:prod` to set the _production_ environment.
+1. Run `yarn getenv` to make sure that the _production_ environment is set.

-2. Create a meme image, convert it to the webp format, and save it under the _$TOKEN_SYMBOL.wepb_ name in the _images/production_ folder.
+2. Create a meme image with a 1:1 aspect ratio and a size between 100x100 and 500x500 in the webp format, and save it under the _$TOKEN_SYMBOL.wepb_ name in the _images/production_ folder.

 3. Set these environment variables in the _.env.production_ file: